mailingliam02/cv19_mortalityrisk_predictors/README.md

 ## Results
 The Random Forest was found to be the best predictor with an accuracy of 95%, although it is noted that none of the models were particularly effective at predicting the death of a patient.
 This is attributed to the sampling technique used.
 See the paper for details about implementation choices and results.
 Table containing performance metrics for each of the different classifiers:

 ![tablef](https://user-images.githubusercontent.com/71287923/120115746-6983f980-c185-11eb-9aa9-4ecc8ac60b2e.PNG)

-Plot of recall vs precision for each of the five trials of the classifier"
+Plot of recall vs precision for each of the five trials of the classifier:
 ![precvsrecall1](https://user-images.githubusercontent.com/71287923/120115714-4a856780-c185-11eb-85f2-562366255b4a.png)